apache/usergrid/sdks/html5-javascript/README.md

 	});

-Finally, call the get() method to pull down results from the API.
+Finally, call the fetch() method to pull down results from the API.
 In the success callback function, loop through the results, adding checks to determine if the previous or next buttons should be displayed.
 For example:

-	dogs.get(
+	dogs.fetch(
 		function() {
 			//first empty out all the current dogs in the list
 			$('#mydoglist').empty();